 A greater or smaller list size is not always a bad thing.
 A list is ultimately a collection of user cookies.
 Even if one user is represented multiple times in that list, it is still the same user.
 Depending on which device + browser combination the user uses, the system will identify the corresponding cookie to be associated with a remarketing list.
 It is impossible that a user that is not actually part of a remarketing list will ever get remarketed to.

-Creating associations in Bulk: While the Audience tab allows creation of associations, it can only be done for one ad group at a time.
+Creating associations in Bulk: While the Audiences tab allows creation of associations, it can only be done for one ad group at a time.
 In order to support the creation of large number of associations across ad groups in bulk, we have extended the Ad Group tab to support associating selected ad groups with one or more remarketing lists.
-Simply filter for and select the ad groups you wish to associate with remarketing lists and click on Edit>Associate with Remarketing lists on the action bar.
+Simply filter for and select the ad groups you wish to associate with remarketing lists and click on Edit > Associate with Remarketing lists on the action bar.

-Managing associations in Bulk: Please note that once created, associations can only be edited from the Audience tab.
-You can pause, enable or delete associations in bulk from the Audience tab by clicking on Edit option on the action bar.
-Similarly bid adjustments can be edited in bulk by selecting Edit>Change bid adjustments.
+Managing associations in Bulk: Please note that once created, associations can only be edited from the Audiences tab.
+You can pause, enable or delete associations in bulk from the Audiences tab by clicking on Edit option on the action bar.
+You can also convert any existing targeting association to exclusion and vice versa, through the Edit option.
+Similarly, bid adjustments can be edited in bulk by selecting Edit > Change bid adjustments.
 Please read the next FAQ for editing targeting setting.

 The targeting setting determines if an ad group must serve ads only to people in the associated remarketing lists (Target and Bid option) or to everyone (Bid only option).
 It is not logically possible for an ad group to be associated with one remarketing list using Target and Bid and another using Bid only.
 That is why when you create an association and select an ad group that already has a remarketing list associated with it, you see all the remarketing lists and can only select one targeting setting that applies to all of them.